Panithecracker/Heat-Diffusion-in-2D/README.md

 ## As expected, making the diffusivity coefficient 10 times smaller results in a slower diffusion of heat.
-## In both cases due to the initial condition and boundary conditions, the distribution decays exponentially in time to to $z = 0$ since the ends of the body are not insulated.
+## In both cases due to the boundary conditions, the distribution decays exponentially in time to $z = 0$ since the ends of the body are not insulated.